voogarix/t3rn-/README.md

-## ⚙️ This script will ask if you wan't to run API or RPC node.
+## ⚙️ This script will offer 3 installation modes:

 ### ℹ️ API node = executor node will process requests from API and doesn't need to have a private Alchemy RPC points.

 ### ℹ️ RPC node = executor will ask for Alchemy API key and will process only orders from RPC requests.

+### ℹ️ Custom node = It's same as RPC mode, but instead of Alchemy API, uses public RPC points.

 ## ⚠️ Additionally script will ask if you want to add custom public RPC nodes.
 If you say NO then it will use default public RPCs which already integrated into script